EduardoRebollar/Pac-Mania/README.md

 # Pac-Mania
-This is Project #2 that I worked on for my Comp 131 Fundamentals of CS class.
+This is Project #2 which I worked on for my Comp 131 Fundamentals of CS class.